LightningLord/eyesaver/README.md

 # Eyesaver

-TODO: Write a gem description
+Simple reminder gem to save your eyes.
+Based on the 20-20-20 guideline.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'eyesaver'

-And then execute:

-    $ bundle

-Or install it yourself as:

   $ gem install eyesaver

 ## Usage

-TODO: Write usage instructions here
+Eyesaver.run!

+You will be reminded every 20 minutes to rest your eyes by a browser window.

 ## Contributing